vladubogdan/GameDevHelperAPI-Cocos2d-X/README.md

 <br>
 If you need help with the project, please <a href="http://www.gamedevhelper.com/contact/" target="_blank">contact me</a>.
 <br><br>
-I wish you a great experience using this product.
-I work hard to make my products as good as they can possibly be.
+I wish you a great experience using this product.<br>I work hard to make my products as good as they can possibly be.
 I really hope you enjoy using them!